Cloth Nappies vs. Disposable Nappies: The Pros and Cons

 My youngest (now thirteen) wore reusable cloth nappies, I loved them and found they fit into my lifestyle well even though I had five year old twins too.
 I would recommend you explore cloth and keep in mind it doesn't have to be an 'all or nothing' full time approach.

 One cloth nappy a day keeps 365 single use diapers out of landfill each year.
 As with other baby items why not aim for a mix of both!
-Read on for a comparison of the pros and cons -
+Read on for a comparison of the pros and cons of cloth nappies vs disposable nappies:

 1. Comfort